Let's know about the UNESCO world heritage sites of Nepal:

 Pashupatinath

-The Pashupatinath Temple is a famous and sacred temple of Hindu located on the bank of the Bagmati Rivers located around 5 km north-east from the centre of the Kathmandu-the capital of Nepal.
-This beautiful temple complex is in listed on the UNESCO World Heritage Sites' list in 1979.
-You can see many collections of the temples, ashrams, images which are build and collected over the centuries along in the side of the sacred Bagmati rivers.
-This temple is also included as one of the seven monuments around in the UNESCO's designation of Kathmandu valley.
+The Pashupatinath Temple is a famous and sacred temple of Hindus located on the bank of the Bagmati Rivers located around 5 km northeast of the center of Kathmandu capital of Nepal.
+This beautiful temple complex was listed on the UNESCO World Heritage Sites list in 1979.
+You can see many collections of temples, ashrams, and images that have been built and collected over the centuries along the side of the sacred Bagmati rivers.
+This temple is also included as one of the seven monuments around in UNESCO's designation of Kathmandu Valley.

-It is believed that the Temples was created in the century by the Liccchavi Kings Prachanda Dev.
-Over times, many temples have been erected around.
+It is believed that the Temples were created in the century by the Liccchavi Kings Prachanda Dev.
+Over time, many temples have been erected around.

 The area of Pashupatinath covered the 518 temples and Monuments.